-Use their mobile application to perform the swapping.
-The 1% charge swaps may take up to 7 days to reflect.
-However, if you need instant swapping, the company will charge you 2% of the amount to convert.
+You can use their mobile app to perform the swap, and the 1% charge may take up to 7 days to reflect.
+If you need instant swapping, the company will charge 2% of the amount to convert.
 Get WeSwap MasterCard here.

-- A prepaid card is more like a debit card, and once you have spent the money on the card, you are done, except you reload the card with more funds.
-Besides, with a credit card, you are borrowing money that you will pay back later.
+- A prepaid card is like a debit card, and once you have spent the money on the card, you are done until you reload the card with more funds.
+With a credit card, you are borrowing money that you pay back later.

 - A prepaid card has protections.
 Although it’s not a credit card, it has some protections similar to a credit card as part of a payment network.

 - It can be used for budgeting, and you can load it for a specific type of purchase, such as groceries and other things.
-Then, when your card reduces money, you stop spending on that item.
+Then, when your card is low on money, you can stop spending on that item.

-- It’s not tied to an account.
-Unlike a debit card and a prepaid card isn’t linked to a savings or checking account.
-Whatever it can have routing and account numbers that you can use to auto-debit or deposit funds.
+- Unlike a debit card and a prepaid card, it isn’t linked to a savings or checking account.
+But, it can have routing and account numbers that you can use to auto-debit or deposit funds.

 - You can’t build credit with a prepaid card.
-For that, you’ll require a credit card and to start with a secured credit card or an unsecured card for anyone with bad or no credit.
+For that, you’ll need a credit card and can start with a secured credit card or an unsecured card for anyone with bad or no credit.

-- You can buy it in a variety of places, and from grocery stores to minute markets, there are many locations where you can buy a prepaid card as well as Load it with the number of funds you want, and you’re ready to go!
+- You can buy it in a variety of places, from grocery stores to minute markets.
+There are many locations where you can buy a prepaid card and load it with the number of funds you want.

 - Watch out for fees.
 There are sometimes surprise fees in a prepaid card, so beware.

-The most important thing is to be careful so that you do not lose your card.
-Also, never tell anyone the PIN.
-In addition, you should never store your PIN notebook together with your card.
-It is even better to memorize the digits instead of having the PIN on a piece of paper.
+You should be careful so that you do not lose your card and never tell anyone the PIN.
+In addition, you should never store your PIN with your card.
+Memorize the digits instead of having the PIN on a piece of paper.